sermonarchives/blog/content/sermons/prayer-is-friend-talk-19XX-0076.md

 sermon_number: "0076"
 ---

 _This is an undated, typed sermon with a handwritten closing, as well as some handwritten corrections.
 I'm going to guess this as coming from 1973?
-It was originally listed as being from Trinity XXI, but that was crossed out and 22 Pentecost C was written over it._
+It was originally listed as being from Trinity XXI, but that was crossed out and 22 Pentecost C was written over it.
+Technically, Luke 18 is now a part of 19 Pent C in the RCL._

 <!--more-->